 IEEE 802 is deployed in vertical markets, where the network is owned and operated by the user of the services.

-Are there other models for IEEE 802 other than subscription that can provide ancillary economic value?
+There are also other models than subscription that provide ancillary economic value.

-Is management of shared spectrum a candidate?

 An economy of scale can be accomplished by creating a network that can be leveraged by multiple entities.
 This is similar to the cloud thinking – the model of sharing the infrastructure (network) without the need for them to be independently installed and managed.
 A similar concept to a data center just providing computing resources, but not dealing with installing and running software for all the needed services.

 The trend toward more virtualization is a strength of IEEE 802 because it allows the network to be better prepared for that virtualization.
 It provides the clean separation between the infrastructure and the service running on the infrastructure.
 In the IEEE 802 case, this is the layer 2 to layer 3 boundary.